M

 ESL niches

-Aside from teaching a particular age group, you can similarly opt to teach specialized subjects or ESL niches such as Business English, technical English, or preparing students for English language proficiency exams, like the TOEFL or IELTS.
+Aside from teaching a particular age group, you can also opt to teach specialized subjects or ESL niches like Business English, technical English, or preparing students for English language proficiency exams like the PTE, TOEFL, or IELTS.

-If you want to stand out by teaching a certain ESL niche, you can gain unique, practical skills by taking Specialized Certificate courses or short, targeted Micro-credential courses in various subjects.
+If you want to stand out by teaching a specific ESL niche, Specialized Certificate courses and short, targeted Micro-credential courses can help you develop unique, practical skills in a variety of subjects.

 Step 3: Search for jobs that fit your qualifications and preferences

-Now that you’ve checked off the most important online ESL teaching requirements and you’ve chosen who you want to teach, you can start your job search.
-The good news is, more and more online English teaching positions are becoming available, so if you have the right credentials, you’ll find an opportunity that matches your qualifications and preferences.
+Now that you’ve checked off the most important online ESL teaching requirements and decided who you want to teach, you can start your job search.
+More and more online English teaching positions are becoming available, and if you have the right credentials, you’ll find an opportunity that matches your qualifications and preferences.

-If you’re wondering how to teach online courses, here are some ways to find online English teaching jobs:
+Here are some effective ways to find online English teaching jobs:

 • Check the Bridge Job Board for the latest online teaching job offers.